Chiral soliton lattice at next-to-leading order: Setup of the next-to-leading-order calculation

 with the algebraic coefficients $\gamma_i$ given by~\cite{Gasser1984a}

 As for the finite parts of the counterterms, we assume the following values,

-The values of $\bar l_{1,2,4}$ were determined experimentally~\cite{Colangelo:2001df}.
+The values of $\bar l_{1,2,4}$ were determined by matching of $\chi$PT to experimental input at intermediate energies via Roy equations (see refs.~\cite{Ananthanarayan:2000ht,Colangelo:2001df} for details).
 On the other hand, the error of $\bar{l}_3$ can be substantially reduced by taking into account lattice simulations.
 We therefore use the value of $\bar{l}_3$ based on $N_\text{f}=2+1+1$ simulations~\cite{Baron:2011sf,Aoki:2019cca}.
 For the sake of producing our own numerical results, we will only use the mean values of $\bar l_{1,2,3,4}$; we display the errors in eq.~\eqref{Lbar} just for a rough indication of the uncertainty of our results.

 Another important consequence of the one-loop corrections to the effective action of $\chi$PT is that beyond LO, the parameters $f_\pi$ and $m_\pi$ in eq.~\eqref{LagChPT} no longer have the interpretation as the pion decay constant and mass, respectively.
 In order to be able to match these parameters correctly to physical observables, the part of the full 1-loop-renormalized effective Lagrangian bilinear in the neutral pion field has to be found and compared to the expression $\frac{F_\pi^2}2(\de_\mu\phi)^2-\frac12M_\pi^2F_\pi^2\phi^2$.
 A detailed calculation then allows for the matching,